 Note: Tagalog slang words are a cultural thing among Filipinos wherein they clearly communicate how important the other person is.
 It is like saying that if that specific person calls for your help, you will instantly show up for him or her.

-According to Cialdini, a leading psychologist in the field of persuasion studies, the use of the statement “you’re welcome” should not be considered an automatic response.
-You see, based on his studies, using unconventional replies is found to bring more impact as it can help you establish a specific kind of relationship and, at the same time, communicate how willing you are to lend a hand.
+According to Cialdini, a leading psychologist in the field of persuasion studies, the statement “you’re welcome” should not be considered an automatic response.
+Based on his studies, unconventional replies are found to have more impact as they can help establish a specific kind of relationship and, at the same time, communicate how willing you are to lend a hand.

 Dos And Don’ts Of Saying You’re Welcome In Tagalog